AJamell/AJamell/README.md

 - **Project 1:** [Email Organizer](#1)
  Organized valid and Non-valid emails.
 Grab emails from txt file.
 Then Puts organized emails into a new txt file.
  Puts Non-valid emails into a list.
 Used this program to help manage a database for a local small business.
- Non-valid emails included (Symbols, and Outdated mail servers.
+ Non-valid emails included (Symbols, and Outdated mail servers)

 - **Project 2:** [Quotes Api](#2)
   Use a twilio api and a quotes generator api.
 Sent quotes to your number via pycharm.